-In addition to the exogenous parameters shown in Table 7.
-I impose tract-level rents from the 2013 5-year ACS.
+In addition to the exogenous parameters shown in Table 7, I impose tract-level rents for the pre-ferry period but allow rents to adjust endogenously in subsequent periods.
+I parameterize pre-ferry rents using data from the 2013 5-year ACS.
 For the tracts where rent data is not available, I impute the average city-wide rent (\$14,400 annually).
-When a worker selects to live in tract j they pay the median market rent for that tract (p_j) , multiplied by their housing quantity choice H. In the pre-ferry period, tract rents match ACS estimates.
-However, rents are allowed to endogenously adjust to clear the housing market of each tract once ferry service is introduced.
+When a worker selects to live in tract j they pay the median market rent for that tract (p_j) , multiplied by their housing quantity choice H. Rents are allowed to endogenously adjust to clear the housing market of each tract once ferry service is introduced.
+In reality, a significant share of residents are insulated from rent changes by rent control policies and public housing.
+The model does not account for this market rigidity and assumes residents face market rents.
 The initial rent levels do not have a first-order importance because variation is subsumed by the route level preference parameters $(\chi{s(i)jk})$ in estimation.

+Most quantitative spatial models do not consider unemployment (Redding and Rossi-Hansberg, 2017).
 To allow for workers who are not employed, I add one route choice for every populated tract, where the work location is null.
 I use 2011 ACS data for the share of the over-16 population in each tract that is not in the labor force.
-I assign every tract a population of low and high-income workers who are not employed to match the overall rate in the ACS data.
+I assign every tract a population of low and higher-income workers who are not employed to match the overall rate in the ACS data.
 While the LODES data supplies the number of employed workers completing each route, I add in additional workers for the non-employed.
+The proposed approach incorporates unemployment without requiring a nested labor supply decision or requiring the modeling of search frictions (for an example with search frictions see Pérez Pérez (2022)).
+Because worker preference varies at the route level, a worker faces distinct utilities from being unemployed in any particular home tract.
+The method is analogous to adding one new work destination that can be reached (costlessly) from every unique home location.
+The modeling choice implies a particular worker behavior wherein substitution into unemployment is decided in the same way as substitution to a different home-work route.
+The approach simplifies the model but imposes a specific substitution behavior.